- Acetaminophen-hydrocodone oral tablet is available as a generic drug and a brand-name drug. Brand names: Norco.

-Acetaminophen-hydrocodone oral tablet is available as the brand-name drugs Norco and Vicodin.
+Acetaminophen-hydrocodone oral tablet is available as the brand-name drug Norco.
 It’s also available in its generic form.
 Generic drugs usually cost less than brand-name drugs.
 In some cases, they may not be available in every strength or form as the brand-name version.

-This medication is a combination of two or more drugs in a single form.
-It’s important to know about all the drugs in the combination because each drug may affect you in a different way.
+This medication is a combination of two drugs in a single form.
+It’s important to know about both of the drugs in the combination because each drug may affect you in a different way.

 Why it’s used

 Acetaminophen-hydrocodone oral tablet is used to treat moderate to severe pain that other treatments have not been able to relieve.

 This medication is a combination of hydrocodone and acetaminophen.
 Hydrocodone is an opioid (narcotic), and acetaminophen is an analgesic (pain reliever).
 Both drugs are used to reduce pain.

 These drugs work in your brain to block pain signals.
 They decrease your ability to feel pain.

 Acetaminophen-hydrocodone oral tablet may make you feel sleepy, dizzy, or lightheaded.
 Avoid driving a car or using machinery until you know how your body reacts to this medication.

 This drug can also cause other side effects.